dguminsk/okadminfinder/README.rst

 In Future
 ---------
 #.
+Add checking of phpinfo and phpmyadmin panel
+#.
 Config file with network params, like proxy, headers etc.
 #.
 Multithreading work, for faster work.
 Adding more potential admin panel pages
 #.
 Console work with params, like: okadminfinder -u --proxy --threads